eclipse-vertx/vertx-sql-client/src/main/docs/index.md

 ### Handling NUMERIC

-The {@link io.reactiverse.pgclient.data.Numeric} Java type is used to represent the Postgres `NUMERIC` type.
+The {@link io.vertx.pgclient.data.Numeric} Java type is used to represent the Postgres `NUMERIC` type.

 ```$lang
 {@link examples.Examples#numericExample}